scimad/scimad.github.io/_posts/2020-02-04-back-to-mathematics.markdown

     });
 </script>

-# Back to Mathematics
 ## Revisiting group theory
-So, the transformation operations on 3d rotations are conveniently done using Lie Algebra.
+So, the 3d transformation operations (rotations / translations) on objects in 3d space are conveniently done using Lie algebra.
 I remember like 6-7 years back my high school teacher (and much more than that) suggested me to study Lie Algebra but there were no instance where I stumbled on it, in academics or in work.
 But very recently while studying `3D-Reconstruction`, I encountered Lie group.
 So, I am planning to study it soon.
 Also, there this book [`Complex Analysis (Joseph Bak, Donald J. Newman)`](https://www.academia.edu/35970464/Joseph_Bak_Donald_J._Newman_-_Complex_Analysis.pdf) that was rusting back in my mind.
 And I am thinking to kindle it again.

 I just realized that if I am not really comfortable with algebra stuffs like I am; more or less; in calculus stuffs.